Tetrakistfs/Project_trivia/README.md

 bugs fixed:
 Spacing in options -- fixed
+the crashing errors -- fixed
+the loop in the home.c errors -- fixed

-concepts for continue the game using file handling concepts highest score graphics hidden riward
+concepts for continue the game using file handling concepts: highest score graphics hidden riward